 When you register a domain, you are obliged to give a genuine street address, email account and telephone number in accordance with the policy approved by ICANN, the Internet Corporation for Assigned Names and Numbers.
 This info, however, is not kept only by the domain registrar, but is accessible to the general public on WHOIS lookup sites too, so anybody can view your details and a lot of individuals may not be OK with this.
-As a consequence, numerous registrar companies have launched the so-called ID Protection service, which hides the domain registrant’s contact info and upon a WHOIS lookup, people will see the details of the registrar company, not those of the domain owner.
-This service is also known as Privacy Protection or WHOIS Protection, but all these expressions refer to the exact same service.
-At the moment, most of the Top-Level Domains around the world allow ID Protection to be added, but there are still country-specific extensions that don’t support this option.
+As a consequence, numerous registrar companies have launched the so-called Whois Privacy Protection service, which hides the domain registrant’s contact info and upon a WHOIS lookup, people will see the details of the registrar company, not those of the domain owner.
+This service is also known as Privacy Protection or Whois Privacy Protection, but all these expressions refer to the exact same service.
+At the moment, most of the Top-Level Domains around the world allow Whois Privacy Protection to be added, but there are still country-specific extensions that don’t support this option.